Skip to main content

 Gruntwork Library actively supports OpenTofu.
 If you encounter any issues using the library with OpenTofu please reach out to support@gruntwork.io.

-Gruntwork Library has been created using the following tools:
+Gruntwork built its IaC Library using the following tools:

 2. Packer.
-The Library defines machine images (e.g., VM images) using Packer, where the main use case is building Amazon Machine Images (AMIs) that run on EC2 instances whose configuration is all defined in code.
-Once you’ve built an AMI, you can use Terraform to deploy it into AWS.
+The Library includes definitions for machine images (e.g., VM images) using Packer.
+A common use case is creating Amazon Machine Images (AMIs) for EC2 instances, where configuration is defined entirely in code.
+After building an AMI, you can deploy it using OpenTofu/Terraform.

 3. Terratest.
 All modules are functionally validated with automated tests written using Terratest.